NLnetLabs/krill-manual/source/install-and-run.rst

 provided for testing through every installation method.
 You can also install a specific version, if needed.

+..
+Note:: As a rule we test every release candidate ourselves in our own
+       production environment and only do the actual release for a new version when we are confident that there are no remaining issues.

+       But, we really appreciate it if Krill users test out release candidates and let us know if they have any questions, comments, or run into any issues.

+       We recommend that you install release candidates on test systems only.
+If you set it up as a child under our :ref:`testbed<doc_krill_testbed>` you can test all functions without risking issues in your production environment.

 .. tabs::

    .. group-tab:: Debian

-       If you would like to try out release candidates of Routinator you can add the *proposed* repository to the existing *main* repository described earlier.
+       If you would like to try out release candidates of Krill you can add the *proposed* repository to the existing *main* repository described earlier.